 The National Building Museum's permanent collection illuminates the building process and documents changing architectural styles and construction techniques.
-The current collections contain approximately 75,000 photographic images, 68,000 architectural prints and drawings, 100 linear feet of documents and 4,500 objects, including material samples, architectural fragments, and building toys.
+The current collections contain approximately 75,000 photographic images, 68,000 architectural prints and drawings, 100 linear feet of documents, and 10,000 objects, including material samples, architectural fragments, and building toys.

 S.H.
 Kress & Company Collection

-Consists of 6,000 architectural plans, 7,000 photographs and 50 linear feet of documents.
-This collection presents a record of nearly a century of building activity for the Kress Five-and-Dimes, a variety store which once spanned the country.
+Consisting of 6,000 architectural plans, 7,000 photographs, and 50 linear feet of documents, this collection presents a record of nearly a century of building activity for the Kress Five-and-Dimes, a variety store which once spanned the country.

 Wurts Brothers Photography Collection

 Starting as general commercial photographers in the 1890s, the Wurts Brothers quickly began specializing in architectural photography.
 They captured a variety of subjects, centered mostly on the East Coast for nearly a century (1890s through 1970).